ManticoreGamesInc/platform-documentation/README.md

 ## Branch Structure

-There are multiple version of the CORE documentation, and therefore multiple branches on this repository that correspond to each.
+There are multiple version of the Core documentation, and therefore multiple branches on this repository that correspond to each.

 Production: